 Miami Beach, Florida

-With Art Deco buildings lining Ocean Drive on one side, and a park and extensive beach on the other, streets in Miami Beach are not about traffic, but about experiencing the "show" and enjoying the sights.
+With Art Deco buildings lining Ocean Drive on one side, and a park and extensive beach on the other side, streets in Miami Beach are not about traffic, but about experiencing the "show" of public life and enjoying the sights.
 Many buildings have porches to view the passing throngs of visitors.

 Camden, Maine